lcarvajal/landlord-onboard/README.md

 # Landlord Onboard

-A website for landlords to upload apartments with rooms to rent.
+A website for landlords to upload apartments with rooms to rent to students.

+Users can:
+- Create an account
+- Create an apartment listing with x number of rooms
+- Upload an image and add information about each room available for rent.

 [Open Deployment on Vercel](https://landlord-onboard.vercel.app)